Capital punishment in Islam: Qisas

-Diyya is controversial, especially when paid to avoid trial for crimes such as murder.
-Concerns been raised that poor offenders face trial and capital punishment while wealthy offenders avoid even a trial by paying off Qisas compensation.
+Diyya is a payment to avoid trial for crimes such as murder.
+Concerns have been raised that poor offenders face trial and capital punishment while wealthy offenders avoid even a trial by paying off qisas compensation.
 The Murder of Shahzeb Khan in 2012 brought particular attention to this issue in Pakistan.

 Hudud

 Certain hudud crimes, for example, are considered crimes against Allah and require capital punishment in public.
-These include apostasy (leaving Islam to become an atheist or convert to another religion), fasad (mischief in the land, or moral corruption against Allah, social disturbance and creating disorder within the Muslim state) and zina (consensual heterosexual or homosexual relations not allowed by Islam, specifically pre marital or extramarital).
+These include apostasy (leaving Islam to become an atheist or convert to another religion), fasad (mischief in the land, or moral corruption against Allah, social disturbance and creating disorder within the Muslim state) and zina (consensual heterosexual or homosexual relations not allowed by Islam, specifically pre-marital or extramarital).

 Modern applications

 Muslim-majority nations carry out a large percentage of the world's executions.
 In the year 2020, an Amnesty International report found that 88 percent of all recorded executions took place in either Iran, Egypt, Iraq or Saudi Arabia.
 However, 'all recorded executions' did not include data from China, where the number of executions is classified information.
 In several Islamic countries such as Sunni Saudi Arabia and Pakistan, as well as Shia Iran, both hudud and qisas type capital punishment is part of the legal system and in use.
 In others, there is variation in the use of capital punishment.

 Several Muslim-majority nations have not performed an execution in several decades, though death sentences may still be given.
 Leaders in Algeria and Tunisia, which have not executed criminals since the early 1990s, have recently suggested a return to capital punishment.